• Skip to primary navigation

 • Using a cot designed for co-sleeping.

-• Using a king-size bed.
+• Using a larger bed.

 • Putting a single bed at the side for your partner, if you have one, to sleep on—keep your baby away from the gap in the mattresses.